Reliable Fine-Grained Evaluation of Natural Language Math Proofs: A Systematic Study of Evaluator Designs

 \subsection{In-depth Analysis}

+\paragraph{What are the common failure modes of \evaluator?} To investigate failure cases, we manually inspected 50 solutions where 2 out of 5 ensemble runs deviated from human scores by at least 2 points.
+We find that over-crediting (10.8\%) and under-crediting (12.2\%) occur at similar rates. \textbf{Over-scoring} typically arises when \evaluator{} relies on surface-level heuristics: it rewards solutions that mirror rubric structure or employ sophisticated frameworks (e.g., custom transformations) even when central claims are false.
+Furthermore, it often misclassifies fatal logical errors, such as broken reductions, as minor justification issues. \textbf{Under-scoring} commonly results from penalizing early missteps in otherwise correct proofs, double-counting a single flaw, or demanding excessive micro-justifications.
+By domain, failures are most frequent in Algebra and Geometry ($\sim$25\% each).
+See \S\ref{app:additional_results} for details.

-\paragraph{Why are reference solutions and marking schemes helpful?} Comparing evaluators based on \textsc{o3} with \CtxNone\ to those given a \CtxBoth, we find that in over $60\%$ of cases, the no-context evaluator \emph{overestimates} the generation's correctness, i.e., it incorrectly assigns a \emph{higher} score to the generation.
+\paragraph{Why are reference solutions and marking schemes helpful?} Comparing evaluators based on \textsc{o3} with \CtxNone\ to those given a \CtxBoth, we find that in over $60\%$ of cases, the evaluator without context \emph{overestimates} the generation's correctness, i.e., it incorrectly assigns a \emph{higher} score to the generation.
 Crucially, this overestimation is not uniform: we observe a strong correlation ($r=0.699$, $p<0.001$) between proof quality and evaluation gap.
-For \emph{low-quality} proofs (scored 0--2 by the context-aware evaluator), the no-context evaluator over-scores by an average of 1.7 points.
-In stark contrast, for \emph{high-quality} proofs (scored 5--7), the context-aware evaluator assigns \emph{higher} scores by +0.8 points on average.
-This asymmetric pattern supports our hypothesis that, without reference solutions or marking schemes, the evaluator struggles to gauge proof \emph{progress}---how much has been correctly established and how far the argument is from completion---and thus is prone to rewarding fluent but irrelevant or unhelpful content.
+For \emph{low-quality} proofs (scored 0--2), the no-context evaluator over-scores by an average of 1.7 points.
+In contrast, for \emph{high-quality} proofs (scored 5--7), the evaluator with context information assigns \emph{higher} scores by 0.8 points on average.
+This asymmetric pattern supports our hypothesis that, without reference solutions or marking schemes, the evaluator struggles to gauge proof \emph{progress}.

-This effect is exacerbated when the evaluator cannot fully solve the problem---a case that constitutes the majority of our dataset, as shown in \autoref{fig:dataset_information}.
-When we examine problems that o3 (the evaluator model) cannot solve well (scoring $\leq 2$ when acting as a prover), we find that the no-context evaluator over-scores by 1.40 points on average.
-In contrast, for problems that o3 can solve (scoring $\geq 5$), the context-aware evaluator actually scores \emph{higher} by 0.90 points.
-This 2.3-point swing ($t = -8.790$, $p < 0.001$) demonstrates that the evaluator's difficulty in solving a problem directly impairs its ability to assess partial progress on that problem without external guidance.

-\textbf{Case study.} On Putnam-2022-B5 (generator: \textsc{o3}), the evaluator with context identified a critical logical flaw (``log-concavity inequality fails when $|a_i|>1$'') and assigned 1 point, while the no-context evaluator deemed the proof ``essentially correct'' and awarded 7 points.
-Manual inspection of the 20 cases with largest disagreements ($|\Delta| \geq 4$) reveals that 80\% involve proofs with sophisticated presentation but fundamental logical errors, supporting the view that reference solutions help evaluators distinguish between fluent exposition and mathematical correctness.

 \paragraph{What if the evaluator uses a different marking scheme from human experts?} In our main setup, evaluators use the same marking schemes as the human graders.
 To test sensitivity to the rubric, we replace these with two alternatives: (i) regenerate a marking scheme using the \emph{same} prompt/model (new sample), and (ii) generate a marking scheme with a \emph{different} model.
 We then evaluate the dataset with \textsc{o3} given the reference solution plus each alternative scheme.
 In both cases, performance degrades relative to using the original marking scheme across different metrics, suggesting that evaluator accuracy depends on close alignment with the marking scheme used by human although experts do not strictly follow them.
 Detailed results appear in \S\ref{app:additional_results}.